-- a) The time value of money - b) Reasonable and supportable information that is available without undue cost or effort at the reporting date about past events, current conditions and forecasts of future economic conditions.
+- a) The time value of money - Reasonable and supportable information that is available without undue cost or effort at the reporting date about past events, current conditions and forecasts of future economic conditions.

-ECLs are derived from best estimates of expected loss by the management, and are measured as follows: - Financial assets that are not credit-impaired at the reporting date: as the present value of all cash shortfalls over the expected life of the financial asset discounted by the effective interest rate.
+ECLs are derived from best estimates of expected loss by the management, and are measured as follows: - Financial assets that are not credit-impaired at

+- the reporting date: as the present value of all cash shortfalls over the expected life of the financial asset discounted by the effective interest rate.
 The cash shortfall is the difference between the cash flows due to the company in accordance with the contract and the cash flows that the company expects to receive. - Financial assets that are credit-impaired at the reporting date: as the difference between the gross carrying amount and the present value of estimated future cash flows discounted by the effective interest rate. - Undrawn loan commitments: as the present value of the difference between the contractual cash flows that are due to the company if the commitment is drawn down and the cash flows that the company expects to receive.

-Write-off
+Write-of

 Loans and debt securities are written off (either partially or in full) when there is no realistic prospect of recovery.
-(All amounts are in Rupees in lakhs, unless otherwise stated)